Andfos/purine_jumpers/README.md

         bash analysis/combine_bedfiles.sh -b data/hg19_nucleosome.bed,data/hg19_conserved.bed -o data/hg19_inNucCon.bed

+   We obtain a total of 97,957,186 nucleotides in our final sequence, corresponding to about 3% of the entire *hg19* genome.

-   e) **Extract a FASTA file from the combined-bedfile.** We must now use our
-      *hg19.fa* genome file and our *hg19_inNucCon.bed* to obtain the actual DNA sequence of the regions within the BED file.
+   e) **Extract a FASTA file from the combined-bedfile.** We must now use our *hg19.fa* genome file and our *hg19_inNucCon.bed* to obtain the actual DNA sequence of our retrieved regions.
 We do this using the following command:

-      ```
-      bedtools getfasta -fi data/hg19.fa -bed data/hg19_inNucCon.bed -fo hg19_inNucCon.fa
+        bedtools getfasta -fi data/hg19.fa -bed data/hg19_inNucCon.bed -fo data/hg19_inNucCon.fa
-      ```

    f) **Process the sequence.**